To blog overview

 Whether they’re engaging via phone, email, social media, or chat, they demand quick resolutions, relevant information, and consistent communication.
 For contact centres, this presents both a challenge and an opportunity: how do you create a customer journey that not only meets but exceeds expectations?
 And what exactly is a customer journey in the contact centre?

-Let’s explore what a customer journey is, the benefits of customer journey optimisation, and how contact centres can utilise technology to enable seamless experiences.
+Let’s explore what a customer journey is, the benefits of customer journey optimisation, and how contact centres can use technology to enable seamless experiences.

 What is a customer journey?